A complete guide to the HubSpot Breeze Assistant

-If you’re a HubSpot user, you’ve probably seen it around.
+If you’re a HubSpot user, you’ve likely noticed this new feature.
 But what does it actually do?
-And, more importantly, is it the right tool for your team, or just another shiny object?
+And, more importantly, how can your team best leverage it in 2026?

-Let’s dig into what the HubSpot Breeze Assistant is, what it’s good at, and where it might leave you wanting more.
+Let's dig into what the HubSpot Breeze Assistant is, what it's good at, and some considerations to help you decide how it fits into your workflow.

 What is the HubSpot Breeze Assistant?

 The HubSpot Breeze Assistant is an AI-powered helper built right into the HubSpot CRM platform.
-Think of it less like a separate app and more like a conversational partner that’s there to help marketing, sales, and service teams get things done.
-It’s the next generation of HubSpot’s old AI tool, "Copilot," rebuilt to be more intuitive and aware of what’s going on in your business.
+Think of it less like a separate app and more like a conversational partner that’s there to help marketing, sales, and service teams get things done efficiently.
+It’s the next generation of HubSpot’s AI capabilities, rebuilt to be more intuitive and aware of what’s going on in your business.

-The big idea here is that it’s not a generic AI like ChatGPT.
+The big idea here is that it’s not a generic AI.
 It’s designed to tap into your CRM data and connect with the tools you’re already using, like Google Workspace and Microsoft 365.
-The goal is to give you help that’s actually relevant to your customers and deals, whether you’re drafting content, summarizing info, or prepping for a meeting, all without ever having to leave HubSpot.
+The goal is to give you help that's genuinely relevant to your customers and deals, whether you're drafting content, summarizing info, or prepping for a meeting, all without ever having to leave HubSpot.

 Key features of the Breeze Assistant

-The assistant’s real value comes from being so deeply baked into HubSpot’s platform.
-It’s not just a chat window; it’s a tool that can read, understand, and act on the data you’ve already got stored in your CRM.
+The assistant's real value comes from being so deeply baked into HubSpot's platform.
+It's a professional tool that can read, understand, and act on the data you've already got stored in your CRM.

 Breeze Assistant for content creation and refinement

-Staring at a blank page is a drag.
-The Breeze Assistant can help you get past writer’s block by generating new content from simple prompts.
-You can ask it to draft a blog post, create a marketing email, or spitball a few social media updates.
+Starting a new project can be challenging.
+The Breeze Assistant can help you get moving by generating new content from simple prompts.
+You can ask it to draft a blog post, create a marketing email, or brainstorm social media updates.

-But where it gets a bit more useful is its "Refine" feature.
+But where it gets even more useful is its "Refine" feature.
 You can highlight text you’ve already written and ask the assistant to rewrite it, expand on a point, summarize it, or change the tone.
-It can even apply a pre-set brand voice to make sure everything you create sounds consistent, which is a neat touch for keeping your messaging aligned.
+It can even apply a pre-set brand voice to make sure everything you create sounds consistent, which is an excellent touch for keeping your messaging aligned.

 Breeze Assistant for data summarization and analysis

-Nobody has time to dig through endless records just to find one piece of information.
+Finding specific information in a large database takes time.
 The assistant can quickly summarize performance data for marketing emails or feedback surveys.
 You can also ask it to give you the highlights from a contact or company record, pulling together a summary of logged notes, calls, and other activities.
-This alone can save you the grunt work of piecing together a customer’s history before a call.
+This feature saves significant effort by automatically piecing together a customer’s history before a call.

 Breeze Assistant for meeting preparation and workflow automation